Carlsbad, Texas

 Carlsbad is a census-designated place and unincorporated community in northwestern Tom Green County, Texas, United States.
 It lies along U.S. Route 87, northwest of the city of San Angelo, the county seat of Tom Green County.
 Its elevation is 2,024 feet (617 m).
-Although Carlsbad is unincorporated, it has a post office, with the ZIP code of 76934; the ZCTA for ZIP Code 76934 had a population of 1,332 at the 2000 census.
+Although Carlsbad is unincorporated, it has a post office, with the ZIP code of 76934.

-This was a new CDP for the 2010 census, with a population of 719.
+This was a new CDP for the 2010 census.
+As of the 2020 census, Carlsbad had a population of 622.

 Located along the North Concho River, Carlsbad was founded in 1907 under the name of Hughes.
 When the Post Office required the community to be renamed, residents chose the name of the spa town of Karlsbad in Bohemia, after local wells were discovered to yield mineral water.

 Geography

 Carlsbad is located at (31.611248, -100.640647).

 The CDP has a total area of 1.6 sqmi, all land.

 Demographics

 Carlsbad first appeared as a census designated place in the 2010 U.S. census.